lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 ## 12.7 Algorithm Visualization

 Visualization can be used to display algorithms and data structures.
 Representing this information often requires creative work on the part of the application programmer.
-For example, Robertson et al. <em style="color:blue;background-color: white">\[Robertson91\]</em> have shown 3D techniques for visualizing directory structures and navigating through them.
+For example, Robertson et al. <em style="color:green;background-color: white">\[Robertson91\]</em> have shown 3D techniques for visualizing directory structures and navigating through them.
 Their approach involves building three dimensional models (the so-called "cone trees") to represent files, directories, and associations between files and directories.
 Similar approaches can be used to visualize stacks, queues, linked lists, trees, and other data structures.

 <figure id="Figure 12-18">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure12-18.png?raw=true" width="640" alt="Figure12-18">